 The Impact of Surgical Errors on Child Health

-Once one of our award-winning Chicago medical malpractice attorneys has a chance to review your claim, we can let you know how best to approach your case so that you have the best chance of success.
-Should we be unable to recover compensation on your behalf, our services will be free of charge.
+Once one of our award-winning Chicago medical malpractice attorneys has a chance to review your claim, we can let you know how best to approach your case so that you can succeed.

 If we cannot recover compensation on your behalf, our services will be free.